Amaquena/get_next_line/README.md

 	}
 ```
 - Run `make gcc`
-    - The Makefile is already predine to complie and run the program.
+    - The Makefile is already predefined to compile and run the program.

 **for a more detailed desciption of the task refer to the pdf in the resource folder.**